-Take a plastic cereal container that has a flip top opening and put a grocery store bag in it.
+Take a plastic cereal container that has a flip-top opening and put a grocery store bag in it.
 This is small enough to fit in the seat and has a top so the garbage doesn’t spill all over.
 When you stop to get gas, throw out the bag add a new one.
 Easy Pease!

 Don’t want to make your own garbage can?
 Try this cool garbage container I found on Amazon.
 It has a clip strap to attach it to a front car seat or center console in your car.
 It would be great strapped around the middle seat of a minivan too.

 Ever notice how dirty the cup holders in your car gets?
 Crumbs and water from condensation on your drink just make a mess.
 This area can be so hard to clean.
 Try putting plastic silicone cupcake liners in your cup holders.
-These are easy to remove and wipe down clean keeping your car a little more crumb free.
+These are easy to remove and wipe down clean keeping your car a little more crumb-free.

-First thing not to forget is the chargers for all your phones and devices.
+The first thing not to forget is the chargers for all your phones and devices.
 I would also purchase a car charger that would work for the individual devices you are bringing on the trip.
 No parent wants to hear the crying and drama when the iPad, games, or DVD player dies.

 Second, if you have any device that needs batteries, don’t forget to bring extra batteries.
-One year we forgot and the kids wireless head phones stopped working.
+One year we forgot and the kids wireless headphones stopped working.
 We had to listen to their crazy cartoons for miles.
 Keep your sanity and pack extra batteries and chargers.

 I love adding road trip apps to my phone while traveling.
-There are so many great apps to help you find hotels along your route, restaurants to stop at and the best route to take when driving.
+There are so many great apps to help you find hotels along your route, restaurants to stop at, and the best route to take when driving.
 There are tons of different apps you can use but the question is which are the most helpful.

 I have put together a list of my 5 favorite apps to use on a road trip and you can find it here – 5 Best Travel Apps for Road Trips